Hurdler Angela Whyte makes seventh world championship appearance

 She’s been a world finalist twice — sixth in 2013 and eighth in 2007 — and a fixture among Canada’s group of world-class hurdlers that included Felicien, Priscilla Lopes-Schliep, Phylicia George and Nikkita Holder.

-The 29-year-old George was third in her heat in 13.01 to move on to Friday night’s final.
+The 29-year-old George was fifth in her semifinal Friday night and so didn’t advance to the final.

 Whyte changed coaches this season, leaving Moscow, Idaho, to work in Toronto with Jeff Huntoon, whose athletes include Olympic high jump champion Derek Drouin.